 a) You don’t meet your minimum

-Failing to meet your minimums requirements will increase your financing costs.
+Failing to meet your minimums requirements increases your financing costs.
 Your company paid the minimum fee but factored a smaller volume than required.
-Consequently, cost per factored dollar increases.
-This could make it more expensive than a plan with no minimums.
+Consequently, the cost per factored dollar increases.
+This increase could make it more expensive than a plan with no minimums.

 b) You finance more than what you need to

 A company’s financing needs usually change as time goes by.
-It is possible that your financing needs could decrease.
-This is common once companies build a cash reserve.
+Your financing needs could decrease.
+This scenario is common once companies build a cash reserve.
 If this happens, you would still need to factor the minimum amount even though you don’t need as much financing.
 Consequently, you end up paying for financing you didn’t need or want.